grezniczek/unanswered/README.md

 ### `@N-UNANSWERED`

 This is the main action tag.
-All others are used together with this one (i.e., on the same field) to fine-tune the behavior of the module or to activate additional features.
+All others are used in conjunction with this one (i.e., on the same field) to fine-tune the module's behavior or activate additional features.

-`@N-UNANSWERED` counts the number of unanswered fields on a data entry form or survey page, and writes the result into the field it is attached to.
-This requires that the field is of type '**Text Box**' with the validation set to '**Integer**'.
+`@N-UNANSWERED` counts the number of unanswered fields on a data entry form or survey page and writes the result into the field to which it is attached.
+This requires that the field is of type '**Text Box**' with validation set to '**Integer**'.

-Optionally, a set of fields (provided as a comma-separated list of field names) can be specified as a parameter to limit counting to this set.
+Optionally, a set of fields (provided as a comma-separated list of field names) can be specified as a parameter to limit counting to those fields.
 For example, `@N-UNANSWERED='field1,field2,field3'` will only consider the fields _field1_, _field2_, and _field3_.
-Additionally, when a field in the parameter list is prepended with `__` (double underscore), all fields of the section this field is in will be added.
-This is useful to create a counting behavior that is the same for an instrument, both in data entry mode and in survey mode when showing one page per section.
-Instead of a set of fields, `*` (asterisk) can be specified as the paramater for this action tag (i.e., `@N-UNANSWERED='*'`), in which case all fields marked as **required** will be counted.
-When counting required fields, modifiers such as `@N-UNANSWERED-EXCLUDED` will be ignored and not have any effect.
+Additionally, when a field name in the parameter list is prepended with `__` (double underscore), all fields in the section that contains that field will be included.
+This is useful for creating consistent counting behavior across (parts of) an instrument, both in data entry mode and in survey mode (when showing one page per section).

+Instead of a set of fields, you may use `*` (asterisk) as the parameter (i.e., `@N-UNANSWERED='*'`), in which case all fields marked as **required** will be counted.
+When counting required fields, modifiers such as `@N-UNANSWERED-EXCLUDED` will be ignored.